jonahlin803/CS4680Project1/README.md

 ### 1. Persona Pattern
 Establishes the AI as a certified personal trainer with 10+ years of experience, ensuring professional and knowledgeable responses.

+### 2. Template-Based Prompting
+Uses `template.txt` with variable substitution for consistent, structured outputs.

-### 2. Few-Shot Learning
+### 3. Few-Shot Learning
 Provides example workout plans to guide the AI's output format and style.

-### 3. Chain of Thought
-Breaks down the plan creation process into logical steps:
-- Analyze fitness goals and current level
-- Consider available time and equipment
-- Design progressive workouts
-- Include rest and recovery
-- Provide form tips and safety notes

-### 4. Template-Based Prompting
+### 4. Rule-Based Constraints
-Uses `template.txt` with variable substitution for consistent, structured outputs.

-### 5. Critical Realism Rules
 Ensures AI-generated plans are safe, achievable, and realistic based on user's fitness level and available resources.

 ## ⚠️ Known Issues